Jump to a section:

 Cognitive biases can be traced back to our early ancestors.
 They had to make quick decisions to survive in a hostile environment, and these biases served as efficient mental shortcuts.
 Take the availability heuristic, for instance.
 This cognitive bias leads people to believe that the likelihood of an event is directly related to how easily they can recall similar cases.
 This bias benefited our ancestors because frequently occurring events were more easily identified and, therefore, were assumed to be more likely to happen again.

-According to a 2022 Journal of Evolutionary Psychology study, nearly 75% of our most common cognitive biases can be linked directly to evolutionary survival strategies.
+A 2022 Journal of Evolutionary Psychology study states that nearly 75% of our most common cognitive biases can be linked directly to evolutionary survival strategies.
 This finding underlines that our seemingly irrational cognitive biases sometimes have a sound basis in our evolutionary past.

 The Impact of Cognitive Biases on Decision-Making